buy Bilas - Traditional Jewelry from Tribal-Artifacts.com

 Face and body paint are part of a complex process of preparation requiring the combined efforts of whole families and clans.
 Formerly, most pigments came from natural clays in yellow, white and rust colors.
 Sometimes these are baked in leaf packets to intensify the color.
 Other sources are vegetable dyes, charcoal and powdered white lime from shells.

 Young girls dance to attract suitable husbands by showing off their families ability to gather and display wealth.
 Valuable feathers may be given as gifts or in thanks for a favor.
-Other pieces may be borrowed or in turn loaned out to someone else.
+Other pieces may be borrowed or loaned out to someone else in turn.
 Link to Painted Faces 3 for a close-up of a beautifully completed face.

 The coastal people in some parts of New Guinea, especially those involved with the Kula trade, used to do extensive tattoos.
 The girls and women received specific tattoos at different ceremonial stages of their lives, as well as important tattoos that showed completion of successful trade voyages by their fathers and husbands.
 Only women from high ranking families would have these complex tattoos.

-Only a few older women now have these full body tattoos, although many people still acquire smaller tattoos.
+Now only a few older women have these full body tattoos, although many people still acquire smaller tattoos.
 Marking pens are used instead for temporary large "tattoos" both for traditional dances and modern events like beauty contests.

 Photographs copyright Carolyn Leigh and Scott Lewis Perry, 1998.